Modifying a POSCAR File: Scaling, Supercells, and Defects#

 plotter = pv.Plotter()

-title = save_file.split(os.sep)[-1].split('.')[0]
+title = save_file.split(os.sep)[-1].split(".")[0]

 plotter.add_title(title)

-plotter.add_point_labels(points=atoms.points, labels=labels, show_points=False, always_visible=True)
+points=atoms.points, labels=labels, show_points=False, always_visible=True

 path = plotter.generate_orbital_path(n_points=36)